macopedia/phpstan-magento1/README.md

 This causes subsequent calls to the class object to assume the scope of the super-class that defined the return type.

-This is due to their PHPDoc not using the up to date way of specifying fluency with subclasses using "$this" as the type.
+This is due to their PHPDoc not using the up to date way of specifying fluency with subclasses using `$this` as the type.

 Options to resolve: